 Our probate lawyers also carry out all the necessary bureaucratic issues such as:

-In the event that any disputes do arise among heirs or creditors, the administration of the estate can be delayed, resulting in financial penalties.
+If any disputes arise among heirs or creditors, the administration of the estate can be delayed, resulting in financial penalties.

 A probate lawyer can prevent such penalties and advise the estate’s administrator on how best to proceed.
-A probate lawyer can also represent minors and mentally incapacitated heirs in the distribution of assets.
+He can also represent minors and mentally incapacitated heirs in the distribution of assets.

 A succession also involves important fiscal charges.
-The complexity of the subject makes it necessary, in order to act with maximum safety, to make use of advance consulting by a lawyer.
-The whole area of Inheritance and Wills representing a crucial moment in the life of each individual and the regulation of the transfer of wealth often concerns real estate assets changing ownership from one person to another.
+The complexity of the subject makes it necessary, to act with maximum safety, to make use of advanced consulting by a lawyer.
+The whole area of Inheritance and Wills represents a crucial moment in the life of each individual and the regulation of the transfer of wealth often concerns real estate assets changing ownership from one person to another.

-Govoni Law Firm assists the client in drafting deeds avoiding to incur any pathology in the subsequent phase of opening the succession, respecting the last wishes of the testator.
+Govoni Law Firm assists the client in drafting deeds avoiding incurring any pathology in the subsequent phase of opening the succession, respecting the last wishes of the testator.
 Often these will flow into institutions for the protection of wealth and assets such as Trust.

 The succession opens with the event of the testator’s death and, from then on, works with retroactive effects.
 This moment is also crucial for the fulfillment of all the formalities that need to be done, including tax obligations.

-The most common cases are found in the legitimate succession (without a will, with an invalid will or a partial inheritance) or testamentary succession (the will is present).
-In the case of wills of foreign persons, Italian law determines that these must be authenticated by an Italian Notary.
-Any other succession pact is forbidden by law (known as the prohibition of succession agreements pursuant to Article 458 of the Civil Code), in fact, no one can establish unilateral or bilateral pacts or dispose of someone’s inheritance, while the testator is still alive, in favor of potential beneficiaries (such as heirs or legatees).
+The most common cases are found in legitimate succession (without a will, with an invalid will or a partial inheritance) or testamentary succession (the will is present).
+In the case of wills of foreign persons, Italian law determines that these must be authenticated by a Notary.
+Any other succession pact is forbidden by law (known as the prohibition of succession agreements according to Article 458 of the Civil Code) no one can establish unilateral or bilateral pacts or dispose of someone’s inheritance, while the testator is still alive, in favor of potential beneficiaries (such as heirs or legatees).

-However, the Italian legal system provides an exemption from this prohibition with the institution of family pacts.
+However, the Italian legal system provides an exemption from this prohibition with the institution of family pacts (patti di famiglia).

 In these cases, the Law Firm takes care to assist the entrepreneur who may decide to delegate all or part of his company or company’s participation in favor of one or more individuals.
 With this institute, the Italian legislator intended to guarantee the best continuity in the family business and Govoni Law Firm assists the client in the delicate generational shift.